 Whether you're looking for a change of scenery or want to advance your career, learning how to become a HGV driver could be the first step of your new professional life.
 You could be helping to deliver cargo around the country or even internationally when you get your first driving job.
 Lorry drivers are some of the most important people in ensuring important deliveries get to where they need to go in a timely manner.

 Becoming a professional delivery driver will require you to work potentially very long hours whilst transporting goods to and from manufacturing plants and retail locations.

 To become a heavy goods vehicle driver you must hold a full UK driving licence and be over the age of 18.
 If you have a full car license, you can take a HGV driving theory and practical test to start the process of becoming a qualified lorry driver.
-The full costs of obtaining the qualifications needed are estimated to be £250 to £300.
+The full costs of obtaining the required qualifications and medical form are estimated to be £250 to £300.

 You can get full details on the tests and fees from the the government's web page on becoming a lorry driver or bus driver.
-It can take 8-10 weeks to complete all of the necessary steps.
+It can take multiple weeks to complete all of the necessary steps.
 Once you’ve completed these steps, you’re ready to become employed as a fully qualified lorry driver.
 Most companies will also offer additional training, but these steps are necessary to complete before you start job hunting.
 Many companies will ask about your experience as part of their HGV interview questions, so you should know your qualifications inside out before an interview.

 Lengthy experience will sometimes play a factor when it comes to being employed as a HGV driver.
 Some companies won’t require you to have any experience other than the requirements listed above.
 Other companies will only offer applicants a job if they have 1 or more years experience as a driver..